yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 3: Reload Leaderboard report in the Tailspin Toys web app

-In this task, you will refresh the Leaderboard report in the Tailspin Toys web app, and observe the result.
+In this task, you refresh the Leaderboard report in the Tailspin Toys web app, and observe the result.

 1. Return to the TailspinToys gamer information website you opened previously, and refresh the **Leaderboard** page.
 The page should now look similar to the following:

     ![READ_ONLY is highlighted on the Reports page.](media/tailspin-toys-leaderboard-read-only.png "TailspinToys Web App")

     > Notice the `updateability` option is now displaying as `READ_ONLY`.
-With a simple addition to your database connection string, you are able to send read-only queries to the online secondary of your SQL MI Business critical database, allowing you to load-balance read-only workloads using the capacity of one read-only replica.
-The SQL MI Business Critical cluster has built-in Read Scale-Out capability that provides free-of charge built-in read-only node that can be used to run read-only queries that should not affect performance of your primary workload.
+With a simple addition to your database connection string, you can send read-only queries to the online secondary of your SQL MI Business-critical database, allowing you to load-balance read-only workloads using the capacity of one read-only replica.
+The SQL MI Business Critical cluster has built-in Read Scale-Out capability that provides free-of-charge built-in read-only node that can be used to run read-only queries that should not affect the performance of your primary workload.

 ## After the hands-on lab

 Duration: 10 minutes

-In this exercise, you will de-provision all Azure resources that were created in support of this hands-on lab.
+In this exercise, you de-provision all Azure resources that you created in support of this hands-on lab.

 ### Task 1: Delete Azure resource groups